 Here's what's in this section:

-In the United States of America, individuals with spinal cord injuries and other disabilities are protected by a variety of laws that provide entitlements that safeguard and promote their health, welfare, and independence.
-Legislation came into being because of the work of disability advocacy groups across the country.
-Explore this section to learn more about programs, agencies, resource centers, and special interest groups who promote accessibility, inclusion, and equality for individuals living with a spinal cord injury.
+In the United States of America, individuals with spinal cord injuries and other disabilities are protected by a range of laws aimed at safeguarding and promoting their health, welfare, and independence.
+These legislative measures have been established thanks to the efforts of disability advocacy groups nationwide.
+Explore this section to find programs, agencies, resource centers, and special interest groups dedicated to advocating for accessibility, inclusion, and equality for individuals living with spinal cord injuries.

-Scroll through the resources below to identify various Disability Resource Centers that serve as clearinghouses of disability-specific information.
-These include sources for health and patient advocates who can help you navigate the complexities of the health care system.
-Learn about self-advocacy across a spectrum of needs – medical, psychological, social, emotional, recreational, and vocational.
-Understand how to find healthcare providers and identify additional support through community-based disability groups.
+Browse through the resources below to discover various Disability Resource Centers that serve as hubs of disability-specific information.
+These include sources for health and patient advocates who can assist you in navigating the complexities of the healthcare system.
+Learn about self-advocacy across a spectrum of needs, including medical, psychological, social, emotional, recreational, and vocational.
+Gain insights into finding healthcare providers and identifying additional support through community-based disability groups.

-This section also includes state-wide disability action centers and alliances involved in promoting and ensuring civil rights for people with disabilities.
-These include state-wide Centers for Independent Living (CIL), National Spinal Cord Injury Association chapters, Family Caregiver Alliances and foundations that support spinal cord injury recovery.
-These groups provide transition support and counseling for housing, home-based services, personal assistants, and other legal services.
-Centers for Independent Living and Spinal Cord Associations also provide peer mentoring programs for youth and adults.
+Additionally, this section features statewide disability action centers and alliances committed to promoting and safeguarding civil rights for people with disabilities.
+These entities encompass statewide Centers for Independent Living (CIL), chapters of the National Spinal Cord Injury Association, Family Caregiver Alliances, and foundations supporting spinal cord injury recovery.
+These groups offer transition support and counseling for housing, home-based services, personal assistants, and other legal services.
+Centers for Independent Living and Spinal Cord Associations also administer peer mentoring programs for youth and adults.